-Your experience when starting work in a new practice, tends to be very different when taking over from a previous practitioner (when you might inherit a 'list' of patients, all of whom had been treated by the same practitioner), when compared to the situation where most of the patients you see are new patients to the practice.
-Similarly, there is a big difference between starting work in a new practice that you own and operate yourself and doing so in a practice which is owned by somebody else.
-For most people, the first experience of having that first day in a new practice tends to be in somebody else's practice and that means that you might feel yourself to have less control over events.
+Your experience when starting work in a new practice, tends to be very different when taking over from a previous dentist (when you might inherit a 'list' of patients, all of whom had been treated by the same dentist), when compared to the situation where most of the patients you see are new patients to the practice.

+Similarly, there is a big difference between starting work in a new practice that you own and operate yourself, and doing so in one which is owned by somebody else.
+For most people, the experience of having that first day in a new job tends to be in somebody else's practice and that means that you might feel yourself to have less control over events.

 One of the purposes of this advice booklet is to help you to feel (and to be) more able to influence and control events, by gaining a better understanding of them and how they can affect you.
-It may not be immediately obvious that DPL has a particular interest in this process, because starting work in a new practice can be a particularly risky time from a dentolegal perspective.
+It may not be immediately obvious that Dental Protection has a particular interest in this process, because starting work in a new practice can be a particularly risky time from a dento-legal perspective.

 As you gain experience it becomes a lot easier to manage at least some of those risks, so the first occasion when you start working in a new practice is a time when you need to be well prepared.
-This advice booklet is designed to assist you in that preparation, and starts from the moment when you have already chosen the practice where you are going to work, and are getting ready to start.
+This advice booklet is designed to assist you in that preparation, and starts from the moment when you have already chosen your new workplace and are getting ready to start.